charleshross/jquery-imagefiller/README.markdown

 2. I recommend using a 'row_height' that is at least 30 pixels smaller then the actual height of the thumbnail images so that images aren't upsized (will result in low quality thumbnail)
 3. Add `float:left` to your image's class otherwize the script will have to do it and it will eat up unnecessary CPU time on browsers that don't handle JS well
 4. All images or div's with 'background-image' must contain the class 'img' or you can specify the class name as a property `image_class: '.name_of_your_class'`
-5. Make sure all thumbnail images are the same height as well
+5. Make sure the original images you use for your thumbnails are all the same pixel height

 Sample Javascript: